VisionLabs/FaceEngineExamples/example8/README.md

 like memory management, object ownership and life-time control.
 This sample will not explain these aspects in detail.

-This example requires installed OpenCV library with imgproc and highgui modules, for additional information refer to https://opencv.org/.
+This example requires installed OpenCV library with imgproc, highgui and videoio modules, for additional information refer to https://opencv.org/.

 ## Example walkthrough
 This example consists of next stages: